mutilator/levoit_vital/README.md

  After Dumping you can upload the firmware.
 Currently i do not provide a binary file for you, but yout can build and upload the component with esphome.
- - The only thing you must configure in the yaml file is are the firts 3 ids (or maybe leave it the way they are) and your wifi/ap data.
+ - The only thing you must configure in the yaml file are the firts 3 ids (or maybe leave it the way they are) and your wifi/ap data.